Volkswagen T-Roc review - Reliability and Safety

 - 5Practicality, comfort and boot spaceIt's Golf-sized on the outside, but the T-Roc offers more space inside.
 It’s comfortable, too, in spite of the sporty drive

-- 6Reliability and Safety - currently readingStrong safety is one of the big benefits of using the VW group’s MQB platform – there’s plenty of safety tech and even more on the options list
+- 6Reliability and Safety - currently readingStrong safety is one of the big benefits of using the VW group’s MQB platform – there’s plenty of active tech and even more on the options list